 Subject Areas: Languages and International Studies

-Dr Niki Alsford is Lecturer in Asia Pacific Studies and specialises in transnational social history of the Asia Pacific region with a particular focus on nineteenth and twentieth century Taiwan.
+Dr Niki Alsford is Reader in Asia Pacific Studies and Director of the International Institute of Korean Studies (IKSU) and specialises in transnational social history of the Asia Pacific region with a particular focus on nineteenth and twentieth century Taiwan

-Dr Niki Alsford is Lecturer in Asia Pacific Studies at the School of Languages & Global Studies at UCLan.
-Dr Alsford welcomes proposals for doctoral research on Taiwan history and society, with emphasis on nineteenth and twentieth centuries.
+Dr Niki Alsford is Reader in Asia Pacific Studies at the School of Language & Global Studies at UCLan.
+Dr Alsford welcomes proposals for doctoral research on Asian Pacific history and society.

 Prior to joining UCLan, Dr Alsford was Research Fellow at the Oriental Institute, Czech Academy of Sciences as part of a research project titled: Power and Strategies of Social and Political Order of which his contribution was primarily the continuation of his work on comparative Taiwan social history.
 A core part of this project explored the formation and development of urban spaces in the Asia Pacific region.

 Dr Alsford is an appointed Research Associate at the Centre of Taiwan Studies at SOAS, the University of London and is an elected executive board member of the European Association of Taiwan Studies (EATS) as well as a strand convenor for the Social History Society.
 He has worked on a number of collaborative projects that include the Shung Ye Museum of Formosan Aborigines and the Council of Indigenous Peoples.

 He is a Fellow of Royal Asiatic Society and Country of Origin Expert (Taiwan) for the International Refugee Rights Initiative (IRRI)

 Alsford, Niki J.P.
 Transitions to Modernity in Taiwan: The spirit of 1895 and the cession of Formosa to Japan .
 London: Routledge, 2017.